Jennifer Brea is shown pursuing mold avoidance in the movie “Unrest.”

 Singer-songwriter Meghan Trainor reported missing almost three years of school starting in sixth grade due to mold in her school in Nantucket, Massachusetts.
 Part of her family ultimately moved three hours away so that she could resume her schooling.

 Joey became very ill with sudden-onset M.E. just after graduating from UC Berkeley and starting work as a business consultant.
-He is the co-founder of HealClick, a forum for patients with chronic neuroimmune disorders, and has reported improvements in his symptoms as a result of living in a mold-resistant trailer in the southwestern U.S. desert.
-Information about his story is available in this Forbes article and in this Health Rising blog post.
-Joey also wrote a popular blog article on how he converted a cargo trailer into a mold-safe residence.
+He is the co-founder of My Patient Match (formerly HealClick), a forum for patients with chronic neuroimmune disorders, and reported improvements in his symptoms as a result of living in a mold-resistant trailer in the southwestern U.S. desert.
+Information about his story is available in this Forbes article and in a Health Rising blog post.

 Almanzo and Laura Ingalls Wilder